rprater/rprater/README.md

-# Engineer & Research Junkie
+# Hey!
+I'm Robert, thanks for checking me out 😃

-I am currently studying Engineering at Ryerson Univeristy while looking for my fourth and final internship.
-On the side I build cool Python projects and research Chaos Theory.
+I am currently studying Engineering at Ryerson Univeristy.
+I have over two years of internship experience working as a Software Engineer and Data Scientist.
+I have worked for startups such as Balance Accounting and multibillion dollar companies such as Hatch and Magna.
+I am extremely passionate about programming!
 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="500"/>

 ### Follow me here